damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 The [GitLab Issue Board][board] is a tool ideal for planning and organizing your issues according to your project's workflow.

-It consists of a board with lists corresponding to its respective labels (aka "list-label").
+It consists of a board with lists corresponding to its respective labels.
 Each list contains their corresponding labeled issues, displayed as cards.

 The cards can be moved between lists, which will cause the label to be updated according to the list you moved the card into.